-The initial response from the first-contacted member of staff should be supported where necessary by the involvement of the co-ordinator if this is appropriate and they are available.
-The availability of the co-ordinator and/or the dentist, as well as the nature of the complaint, will determine the best way forward.
+The initial response from the first-contacted member of staff should be supported where necessary by the involvement of the CC if this is appropriate and they are available.
+Their availability and/or the dentist's, as well as the nature of the complaint, will determine the best way forward.
 If it is not possible to invest sufficient time immediately, try to re-establish control of the complaint by scheduling the next contact with the patient within 48 hours if possible.
 The sooner you make this time available, the better the chances of achieving a successful outcome.